Children Give Money to Santa to Buy Toys for Those in Need

 Santa says he was given the money on Sunday at the Beaver Meadows annual Christmas kickoff celebration.
 The event is coordinated by Thomas Cherneski.

-“That is the meaning of Christmas, little kids like that.
-We want to let them know that you know if you pay ahead, you will be rewarded,” said Cherneski.
+"That is the meaning of Christmas, little kids like that.
+We want to let them know that if you pay ahead, you will be rewarded," said Cherneski.

 After more than 60 years of taking wish lists from children, Santa says this is the first time something like this has ever happened.